 Building Healthy Communities Coalition

 The document does specify in particular that state investigators want any documents and communications with dozens of organizations that are part of the Building Healthy Communities Coalition.

 The coalition features Dolores Huerta Foundation, Jakarta Movement, Vision y Compromiso, and Adelante Strategies, to name a few.

-Unfortunately, the board of supervisors did deny these organizations over 1-million dollars in state funding for COVID-19 related projects by the Kern County Board of Supervisors back on October 20-20.
+Unfortunately, the board of supervisors did deny these organizations over 1-million dollars in state funding for COVID-19 related projects by the Kern County Board of Supervisors back in October 2020.

-Supervisor Zack Scrivner has said this move happened and notified the board that building Healthy Communities had, in fact, posted views that were unsupportive of the police on its Facebook page.
+Supervisor Zack Scrivner has said this move happened and notified the board that Building Healthy Communities had, in fact, posted views that were unsupportive of Bakersfield police on its Facebook page.